Wichita Thunder: ECHL

 On October 7, 2014, soon before the 2014–15 CHL season was set to begin, it was announced that the Central Hockey League had ceased operations and the Thunder, along with the Allen Americans, Brampton Beast, Quad City Mallards, Missouri Mavericks, Rapid City Rush and Tulsa Oilers, were all approved for membership into the ECHL for the 2014–15 season.
 The team finished fifth out of seven teams in the Central Division, scoring 73 points out of 144.

 On April 16, 2016, the Thunder announced that the team would not renew McClelland's contract for the 2016–17 season.
 He had been with the Thunder since 2010 and guided the team for six seasons becoming the longest tenured coach in Thunder history, leading the team for 408 games.
 During his time in Wichita, McClelland compiled a record of 194–166–48, earning a playoff spot in his first season and taking the team to the playoff finals in the following two seasons while still in the CHL.
 However, he failed to lead the team into the ECHL playoffs in his two seasons leading the team in the ECHL and the Thunder finished last in the overall standings in the 2015–16 season.

 Malcolm Cameron was announced as the new head coach on May 20, 2016.
 One of his stated intentions in his opening press conference was to establish the Thunder's first NHL affiliation for the upcoming season.
 On July 4, 2016, the Ottawa Senators' assistant general manager, Randy Lee, said that his team was in negotiations for an affiliation with the Thunder for the 2016–17 season.
 The affiliation with the Senators and their American Hockey League affiliate, the Binghamton Senators, was finally confirmed on July 14.
 After one season, the Thunder changed affiliations to the Edmonton Oilers (NHL) and Bakersfield Condors (AHL).
 After three seasons, and one playoff appearance, Cameron was not offered an extension.

 On May 15, 2019, the Thunder announced that the former Tulsa Oilers' head coach Bruce Ramsay would be Cameron's replacement.

+Bruce Ramsay helped lead the Thunder to the playoffs during the shortened 2020-21 season.
+He was selected as the GM and Head Coach of the Year by the ECHL.

+The Thunder joined into an affiliation with the NHL's San Jose Sharks and AHL's San Jose Barracuda before the 2022-23 season.
+The two teams continue to be partners and have seen growth with several players making their NHL debuts.

+Ramsay helped the Thunder make the playoffs during the 2024-25 season.
+Wichita finished second in the Mountain Division, but was knocked out in the first round by the Tahoe Knight Monsters.